Article top media content

 After all matches on a single day have finished and before the next matches within that matchday kick off, you can:

-- Sub out a maximum of four players (unless they have been sent off), and replace them with any of your substitutes whose teams are yet to play within the matchday.
-Any players that you sub out will score zero points for that matchday.
+• Sub out a maximum of 4 players (unless they have been sent off), and replace them with any of your substitutes whose teams are yet to play within the matchday.
+Any players that you sub out will score 0 points for that matchday.

 Bear in mind that:

-If you don’t make any substitutions or change your captain within a matchday, some of your players might be automatically subbed out.
+If you don't make any subs or change your captain within a matchday, some of your players might be automatically subbed out.

-You can order your substitutes by priority in case any of your starting XI doesn’t play that matchday.
+You can order your subs by priority in case any of your starting XI doesn't play that matchday.

-- If any of your starting outfield players don’t play in a matchday, they’ll be automatically subbed out.
-The player subbed in will be the highest-priority substitute who has played in the matchday, and whose substitution doesn’t break formation rules.
+• If any of your starting outfield players don’t play in a matchday, they’ll be automatically subbed out.
+The player subbed in will be the highest-priority sub who has played in the matchday, and whose substitution doesn’t break formation rules.

-- If you switch the priority order of your subs once a matchday has started, that will count as a manual substitution and no automatic substitutions will kick in for the remainder of that matchday.
+• If you switch the priority order of your subs once a matchday has started, that will count as a manual change and no automatic subs will kick in for the remainder of that matchday.

-Bear in mind that automatic substitutions can only happen when you don't make any manual changes to your team during the matchday.
-That includes changing captain, making any manual subs, changing your formation and switching the priority order of your benched players.
+Bear in mind that automatic subs can only happen when you don't make any manual changes to your team during the matchday.
+That includes changing captain, making any manual subs and switching the priority order of your benched players.
 Once you save any of these changes – even if you then switch back to what you had before – your auto subs will be disabled for that matchday.